monikachudyba/MachineLearningProjects/README.md

 > Final accuracy: 99.42%
 - Random Forest hyperparameters adjustment and 2D results visualisation with PCA and *mlxtend.plotting*;
 > Final accuracy: 99.81%
-- Removing ouliers with UMAP and DBSCAN before XGBoost implementation;
+- removing ouliers with UMAP and DBSCAN before XGBoost implementation;
 - XGBoost hyperparameters adjustment and 2D results visualisation with PCA and *mlxtend.plotting*;
 - *graphviz* visualisation of trees for one estimator.
 > Final accuracy: 99.87%